PE and sport premium

-- An increase in the number of pupils taking part in after school sport
+- An increase in the number of pupils who took part in after school sport

 - The improvement in partnership work on physical education with other schools and other local partners

-- Improve links with other subjects that contribute to pupils’ overall achievement and their greater social, spiritual, moral and cultural skills
+- Improved links with other subjects that contribute to pupils’ overall achievement and their greater social, spiritual, moral and cultural skills

-- The Quality of overall provision to improve so that all teaching in this area is at least 'Good' or better.
+- The Quality of overall provision improved so that all teaching in this area is at least 'Good' or better.